 Quill

-Yet for whatever combination of reasons – maybe fate, maybe just dumb luck – not even an appearance at Woodstock that year could stop the band’s rapid post-event slide into the dreaded abyss called oblivion.
+Yet for whatever combination of reasons – maybe fate, maybe just dumb luck – not even an appearance at Woodstock could stop the band’s rapid post-event slide into the dreaded abyss called oblivion.
 And, like some bitterly poetic harbinger of the groups demise, because of a technical glitch and general production-length concerns, the band’s four-song set wasn’t included in director Michael Wadleigh’s Academy Award-winning 1970 film of the legendary concert.

 The group was formed in early 1967 by Boston-born brothers Jon (bass, guitar, vocals) and Dan Cole (guitar, trombone, vocals), then age 20 and 18 respectively, after Jon had studied for a year at the Museum School of Fine Arts in Boston and Dan had spent a year at Bard College in New York.
-Later that year their manager, Ray Paret of Amphion (who also managed Ultimate Spinach), introduced them to Norm Rogers, a classically trained guitarist-bassist-cellist from Vermont playing in The Morning Star Blues Band, Boston native Phil Thayer, a classically trained guitarist-bassist-keyboardist-saxophonist-flutist, and drummer Roger North, also a Bostonian.
+Later that year their manager, Ray Paret of Amphion (who also managed Ultimate Spinach), introduced them to Norm Rogers, a classically trained guitarist-bassist-cellist from Vermont who played in The Morning Star Blues Band, Boston native Phil Thayer, a classically trained guitarist-bassist-keyboardist-saxophonist-flutist, and drummer Roger North, also a Bostonian.

 In a remarkable display of multi-instrumental flexibility, during performances band members would often switch instruments between, and sometimes during, songs, Dan moving from guitar to trombone, Thayer jumping from keys and bass to sax and flute and Rogers balancing guitar, bass and cello while North kept the band grounded from behind the kit.
 Though Dan was the primary frontman and he and Jon penned most material, all members sang some leads, shifting the audience’s focal points constantly during shows which added seldom-seen variety in an era when prog-rock bands typically had only one singer in the spotlight.

 By mid-1967, Quill was performing across New England and upstate New York, appearing multiple times at The Boston Tea Party through 1968.
 A loyal regional following led to them opening for major acts including The Who, The Kinks, Deep Purple, the Grateful Dead, Sly and the Family Stone, Janis Joplin and The Jeff Beck Group along with appearances on local television in Boston and the Midwest.
-In December 1968, a Scene magazine profile of the group said, “Quill deserves to succeed…in every mind and acre in the country.
-Their success will go a long way toward dispelling the cynical distrust so many show toward the ‘system’ inherent in the music business, since Quill is founded on honest musical expression instead of plastic promotional vagaries.”

 “It went by in a blur,” Dan Cole said about the audition, “but the upshot was that Michael liked us enough to invite us to play at the festival.
 We thought we’d done well given the circumstances.
 Johnny Winter had a promo party after our set and was short some sidemen, so he asked [us] to sit in.
 And Jimi Hendrix joined us on stage!”

-As part of the deal, Quill was also contracted for a “goodwill tour” of the Woodstock area’s prisons, psychiatric facilities and halfway houses during the week before the event, so they arrived days before other scheduled acts.
+As part of the deal, Quill was also contracted for a goodwill tour of the Woodstock area’s prisons, psychiatric facilities and halfway houses during the week before the event, so they arrived days before other scheduled acts.
 Staying with the festival’s construction and set-up crews at the El Monaco Motel, they played for them during off-hours as part of the behind-the-scenes Woodstock machine.

 At 12:15 pm on a sunny Saturday, August 16, Woodstock production coordinator John Morris took the stage and announced the day’s first act to the 400,000-plus audience: “Okay, let’s have some music.
 Ladies and gentlemen, Quill!”
 The band launched into a four-song, 35-minute set with a surprisingly down-tempo version of “They Live the Life” that left the crowd visibly uninspired by its extended jam and repetitive atonal chanting at the end.